-If it is a Major Accident, follow the procedure which is displayed on the clubhouse patio window, the Notice board and First Aid Box in the Club Room.
+If it is a Major Accident/Incident, follow the Major Incident Procedure which is displayed on the external noticeboard adjacent to the kitchen window and on the noticeboard inside the clubhouse..

 Lists of First Aiders are displayed on the club notice board and by the First Aid cabinet.